 Human-on-the-loop is applied in customer service where AI-driven chatbots handle initial inquiries.
 Human agents step in when the chatbot encounters queries it cannot handle or when the customer requests human interaction.
 The chatbots learn from these interactions, gradually improving their ability to resolve a wider range of customer issues autonomously.

 AI models are used to detect potentially fraudulent transactions.
-HOTL allows for human analysts to review cases flagged by the AI as suspicious, providing feedback that refines the model's ability to distinguish between legitimate and fraudulent activities accurately.
+HOTL allows human analysts to review cases flagged by the AI as suspicious, providing feedback that refines the model's ability to distinguish between legitimate and fraudulent activities accurately.

 AI-driven learning platforms adapt educational content based on student performance and preferences.
 Teachers, acting in a Human-on-the-loop capacity, can intervene to provide additional resources or change the learning trajectory based on their assessment of a student's needs, helping the AI to better personalize learning experiences.